ccie16798/subnettools/README.md

 - adding more converters (and fixing IPv6 converters)
 - fixing ECMP in converters (maybe)
 - bitmap printing
-- rewrite converters with st_sscanf (v0.8)
 - improve st_sscanf : teach about OR, and {a, b} multipliers
 - subnet splitting (before v1.0)
 - implement progress bar (what is your 1M line aggregation doing??) (before v1.0)
 - recode max-field-length in st_printf.c (remove 1 sprintf)
 - code precision in st_printf.C
-- make get_subnet_or_ip & get_single_ip strict, no space allowed; up to the caller to remove unwanted spaces